attilamh/web-app-setup/readme.md

 ## Current Docker Compose Services:

 - frontend (official Debian node)
-- db (MySQL only used by the builder right now) (official Debian MySQL)
+- db (MySQL to be used by the back-end eventually) (official Debian MySQL)

 ## Installing Docker